The Ultimate Turf Buyers Guide

 Buffalo grass is no exception to this rule, and can sometimes be more expensive than other grass types such as Couch and Zoysia.
 But even within the price differences between grass types, we can also see that some brands of Buffalo grass can be more expensive than others.

-For people eager to cut the costs involved in buying a new lawn, other options such as planting a new lawn from start with grass seed, rather than buying a roll of turf from a farm, are considered.
+For people eager to cut the costs involved in buying a new lawn, other options such as planting a new lawn from starting with grass seed, rather than buying a roll of turf from a farm, are considered.

-So the question is … can Buffalo grass be grown from seed?
+So, can Buffalo grass be grown from seed?

 Some Turf Breeders do indeed breed and grow new Buffalo grasses from seed during their development and breeding cycle, but it’s very rare.

-They do this with massive quantities of seed which is often selected and blended and then planted in the same large quantities in order to obtain a few new grass plants for further selection.
+They do this with massive quantities of seed which is often selected and blended and then planted in the same large quantities to obtain a few new grass plants for further selection.
 This is ‘real’ Buffalo grass turf breeding and we’re only aware of a single brand of buffalo grass developed and sold in Australia today which was bred in this manner, which is Sapphire®.

 What this means is that the new Buffalo grass naturally developed different characteristics on its own and adapted to different growing conditions.
 Interesting isn’t it.
 The grass simply adapted itself to new growing conditions.